sechiller/election_analysis/README.md

 ## Overview of Election Analysis

 ### Purpose
-  For this project, our client has just come off of a succesful run of the play *Fever* where fundraising goals were met quickly.
-They want to understand how their play performed compared to others, and identify any indicators of success for future endeavors.
-The purpose of this analysis is to understand how different campaigns fared in relation to their launch dates and their funding goals.
-Visualizations were used to further understand and summarize campaign outcomes based on their launch dates and funding goals.
+  For this project, the election commission has requested election audit results.
+They are hoping to view the voter turnout for each county, the percentage of votes from each county out of the total county and the county with the highest turnout.
+The goal of this project is to update the code to include additional for loops and conditional statements that find the requested data.
+The data then has to be printed and saved to a file.

 ## Election-Audit Results